Zelophehad צְלׇפְחָד

 In Scripture

-"Then the daughters of Zelophehad, the son of Hepher, the son of Gilead, the son of Machir, the son of Manasseh, of the families of Manasseh the son of Joseph came near.
-These are the names of his daughters: Mahlah, Noah, Hoglah, Milcah, and Tirzah."
+"Now the daughters of Zelophehad son of Hepher, the son of Gilead, the son of Machir, the son of Manasseh, belonged to the clans of Manasseh son of Joseph.
+These were the names of his daughters: Mahlah, Noah, Hoglah, Milcah, and Tirzah.
+They approached"

-"“The daughters of Zelophehad speak right.
-You shall surely give them a possession of an inheritance among their father’s brothers.
-You shall cause the inheritance of their father to pass to them."
+"“The daughters of Zelophehad speak correctly.
+You certainly must give them property as an inheritance among their father’s brothers and transfer their father’s inheritance to them."

-"They said, “Yahweh commanded my lord to give the land for inheritance by lot to the children of Israel.
-My lord was commanded by Yahweh to give the inheritance of Zelophehad our brother to his daughters."
+"saying, “When the LORD commanded my lord to give the land as an inheritance to the Israelites by lot, He also commanded him to give the inheritance of our brother Zelophehad to his daughters."

 Joshua 1 verse

-"But Zelophehad, the son of Hepher, the son of Gilead, the son of Machir, the son of Manasseh, had no sons, but daughters.
+"But Zelophehad son of Hepher (the son of Gilead, the son of Machir, the son of Manasseh) had no sons but only daughters.
 These are the names of his daughters: Mahlah, Noah, Hoglah, Milcah, and Tirzah."

 Study Joshua →